SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 <a name="target-assets"></a>
 ### Selecting assets in widgets

-The following section describes how [to select one or more assets](#add-asset), how [to select groups or devices with children as assets](#asset-groups) and how [to search or filter for assets](#asset-search).
+The following section describes how [to select one or more single assets](#add-asset), how [to select groups or devices with children as assets](#asset-groups) and how [to search or filter for assets](#asset-search) in the widgets configuration.

 <a name="add-asset"></a>
 #### To add an asset to a new or existing widget

-On the **Configuration tab** of the dialog box for creating or editing a widget, select the desired assets under **Asset selection**.
+On the **Configuration tab** of the widget editor, select the check boxes of the desired assets under **Asset selection**.

-The following image shows the dialog box with an asset being selected.<br> To select another asset, click **Change**.
+To modify your selection, click **Change**.

 ![Selected asset](/images/users-guide/cockpit/cockpit-asset-selected.png)

-For details on how to add or modify a widget, see [To add a widget to a dashboard or a report](#adding-widgets) or [Modifying widgets](#modifying-widgets).
+For general instructions on how to add or modify widgets, see [To add a widget to a dashboard or a report](#adding-widgets) or [Modifying widgets](#modifying-widgets).

 <a name="asset-groups"></a>
 ### To select groups or devices with children as asset

 If the asset is a group or a device with children, you see a folder icon next to their name as well as a chevron icon pointing right.
-Click the desired group or device with children in the list to open a new column displaying all assigned assets to that group or device.
+Click the desired group or device with children in the list to open a new column displaying all assets assigned to that group or device.
+Select the desired assets.
 To return to the previous level, click on the back chevron.
-Click the desired device to select it as an asset.

 ![Select assets](/images/users-guide/cockpit/cockpit-asset-selection.png)

-If you want to select an unassigned device as an asset, you can find the unassigned devices in the **Unassigned Devices** node, located on the root level of the selected group.
+If you want to select an unassigned device as an asset, you can find the unassigned devices in the **Unassigned Devices** folder, located on the root level of the selected group.

->**Info:** You cannot select the **Unassigned devices** node itself.
-However, all devices inside this node can be selected on the next column level.
+>**Info:** You cannot select the **Unassigned devices** folder itself.
+However, all devices inside this folder can be selected on the next column level.
 Click **Unassigned devices** to open the column with all unassigned devices.
 Click the desired device to select it.

 ![Unassigned devices](/images/users-guide/cockpit/cockpit-asset-unassigned-devices.png)